SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 Glowmap alpha > 0, FXmap alpha > 0, FXmap red channel == 1:
 	Uses glowmap color and will always glow (no animation)

+Special:
+	cutout = 2 : Mesh always invisible, regardless of fxmap values (glowmap1 intended to be used as a mask for glowmap2)

 ```

 The inverse table is: